smudge/decks/railsconf-2022/slides.md

 ![personas process](/images/personas-process-withfb.png)

 <!--
-And so we could easily wire this up to our sign in button.
+And so, great, we could easily wire this up to our sign in button.
 -->

 ---